jonechong/dlw-frontend/README.md

 - **Ensure the FastAPI backend is running on port 8000** before starting the frontend.
 - **The analytics page is currently incomplete** due to lack of time before the deadline.
 - **Material-UI** is used for styling and UI components.
+- **Designed specifically for Singaporean users**, making food tracking and recommendations more relevant compared to generic international apps.

 ---